Caplan & Earnest is synonymous with education legal services.

 Our experience and diverse client base allow us to pool information and resources, so that legal services are provided in an efficient and cost-effective manner.
 In fact, we support more than half the school districts in the state with a wide range of legal counsel and support services, from providing legal opinions on topics such as special education and risk management, to defending school districts in litigation, to even serving as outsourced general counsel.

-We have earned a national reputation for our work in the area of educational law, and have been involved in several landmark legal decisions that have helped shape public education statewide.
-We represent both large urban and small rural school districts, boards of cooperative educational services and other local educational agencies.
+We have earned a national reputation for our work in the area of education law, and have been involved in several landmark legal decisions that have helped shape public education statewide.
+We represent both large urban and small rural school districts, boards of cooperative education services and other local education agencies.

 We Resolve Issues Quickly

 In addition to general school board representation, our attorneys have extensive experience in:

 - School finance

 - Election issues

 - Special education

 - School-related litigation

 Our index of legal opinions that covers hundreds of issues minimizes research time and costs for clients, and our approach to each district is unique, given that we tailor solutions to each client’s goals and priorities.